15. Routing and I/O

 The In/Out section offers, for every audio track and MIDI track, a Monitor radio button with the following three options:

-- The default Auto -monitoring setting does the right thing for most straightforward recording applications: Monitoring is on when the track is armed (record-enabled) (see Chapter 16), but monitoring is inhibited as long as the track is playing clips.
+- The default Auto-monitoring setting does the right thing for most straightforward recording applications: Monitoring is on when the track is armed (record-enabled) (see ‘Recording New Clips’), but monitoring is inhibited as long as the track is playing clips.

-- To permanently monitor the track’s input, regardless of whether the track is armed or clips are playing, choose In .
-This setting effectively turns the track into what is called an “Aux“ on some systems: the track is not used for recording but for bringing in a signal from elsewhere (for instance, a ReWire slave program).
+- To permanently monitor the track’s input, regardless of whether the track is armed or clips are playing, choose In.
+This setting effectively turns the track into what is called an “Aux“ on some systems: the track is not used for recording but for bringing in a signal from elsewhere.
 With this setting, output from the clips is suppressed.
-An “In“ monitoring setting can be easily recognized even when the In/Out section is hidden by the orange color of the track’s Activator switch.
+An “In“ monitoring setting can be easily recognized even when the In/Out section is hidden by the blue color of the track’s Activator switch.

 - Monitoring can be turned off altogether by choosing the Off option.
 This is useful when recording acoustic instruments which are monitored “through the air,“ when using an external mixing console for monitoring or when using an audio hardware interface with a “direct monitoring“ option that bypasses the computer so as to avoid latency.
 Generally, it is preferable to work with an audio interface that allows for negligible latencies (a few milliseconds).
 If you are recording into Live with monitoring set to “Off,“ you may want to make the Audio Preferences’ Overall Latency adjustment, which is described in the built-in program tutorial on setting up the Audio Preferences.